-In the Brazilian scenario, few rare disease centers offer multidisciplinary care, in which the patient is evaluated by professionals from different specialties at the same time.
+In the Brazilian scenario, few rare disease centers offer multidisciplinary care, in which the patient is evaluated by professionals from Hunter Day offers essential infor- different specialties at the same time.
 In many cases, the patient is referred to specialists, facing long waiting lists and misinformation about rare conditions.
 Hunter Day has stood out not only for filling this gap, but also for playing an important educational role in training healthcare professionals, especially in institutions with staff linked to universities.